TomasVask/ai_copywriter_2/README.md

 ## Ai_copywriter_app

-RAG application based on 3 models generating ads for for media channels based on knowledge base context.
+Agentic-RAG application based on 3 models generating ads for for media channels based on knowledge base context and web-search results.

 ## 🚀 Features

 - Multi-model ad generation (OpenAI, Gemini, Claude)
 - Retrieval-Augmented Generation (RAG) using a knowledge base
 - Model selection: run all models or just one
-- Context-aware ad creation for various media channels (Facebook, Google Ads, Email, etc.)
-- Save generated ads to the knowledge base on request
-- Tone matching and self-feedback for ads
-- Web browsing tool for fetching information from URLs
+- Web search with content scraping capability for concrete company and its services
-- Adjustable AI settings (prompt strategy, temperature, top-p)
+- Adjustable AI settings (temperature, top-p)
 - Chat history and session management
 - Download chat sessions (JSON, CSV, PDF)
 - Rate limiting with Upstash